imi-bigpicture/opentile/README.md

 Files with z-stacks are currently not fully supported.

 ## File formats
+The following description of the workings of the supported file formats does not include the additional specifics for each format that is handled by tifffile.

 ***Hamamatsu Ndpi***
+The Ndpi-format uses non-rectangular tile size typically 8 pixels high, i.e. stripes.
+To form tiles, first multiple stripes are concatenated to form a frame covering the tile region.
+Second, if the stripes are longer than the tile width, the tile is croped out of the frame.
+The concatenation and crop transformations are performed losslessly.

+A ndpi-file can also contain non-tiled images.
+If these are part of a pyramidal series, *opentile* tiles the image.

 ***Phillips tiff***
+The Phillips tiff-format allows tiles to be sparse, i.e. missing.
+For such tiles, *opentile* instead provides a blank (currently white) tile image using the same jpeg header as the rest of the image.

 ***Aperio svs***
+Some Asperio svs-files have corrupt tile data at edges of non-base pyramidal levels.
+This is observed as tiles with 0-byte length and tiles with incorrect pixel data. *opentile* currently does not implement a way to handle this problem.

 ## Basic usage
 ***Load a Ndpi-file using tile size (1024, 1024) pixels.***